-As I think about this subject, the temps outside are falling fast.
+As I write about this subject, the temps outside are falling fast.

-When I awoke: The red stuff in the thermometer outside my window read 54 degrees!
-The skies were partly cloudy with a slight breeze.
+The red stuff in the thermometer outside my window read 54 degrees!
+The skies are partly cloudy with a slight breeze.
 That’s changed in a matter of 2 hours.
 Right now, it’s 48 degrees with grey heavy clouds spitting out the wet stuff.

 Not snow yet, but the weather dude says the low today will be 18 degrees.
 Get ready for ARTIC BLAST!

 This weather reminds me of a trip I took to Orange County N.Y. many years ago ...

 When I left Florida the weather was warm and predicted to stay that way (for the most part) all the way up I-95 into New York.
 It didn’t actually occur to me that riding in the northern climes at this time of year could be cold and miserable.
 I had lived in Florida for 20 years after all.
 It just doesn’t get that cold, and when it was cold … it was easy to amend.

 A new lesson about arrogance was about to be dished out.

 Riding thru the Nor'easter